marcosh/ddd-machines-dddeurope/workshop.md

   }
 ```

----

-## State machines

 ![Mealy machine](https://upload.wikimedia.org/wikipedia/commons/b/b4/Mealy.png?1653382367553)

 ---

 ## Our domain

+---

+### Risk management

-We are creating a risk management system for a lending application
+We are building a lending application

 We collect information about the user and the loan in order to decide wheter to grant the user the requested loan